-Celebrated author Neelam Kumar, who has conquered cancer twice, has been motivating people with her positive spirit.
-Right from the moniker of a ‘piece of wood sitting on a wood’, to becoming a Best-Selling Author with massively popular books on cancer, she has fulfilled her dreams and touched the hearts of countless people.
+Celebrated author Neelam Kumar, who has conquered cancer twice, has motivated people with her positive spirit.
+Right from the moniker of a ‘piece of wood sitting on a wood’ to becoming a Best-Selling Author with massively popular books on cancer, she has fulfilled her dreams and touched the hearts of countless people.

-She dedicates this session to all the stricken, struggling, and the fallen.
+She dedicates this session to all the stricken, struggling, and fallen.
 She also salutes everyone who has ever gone through chemo.
 In her words, “I speak with experienced Pain and utter humility.
 My story isn’t a spectacular one.
 It is just like so many other stories.
-I am grateful to ZenOnco.io’s founders Dimple and Kishan for this opportunity.”
+I am grateful to ZenOnco.io’s founders, Dimple and Kishan, for this opportunity.”

 Monochrome to Hues – The Palette of Life

 “Back in 1996, when I was detected with cancer, I asked myself, ‘Why me?’
-I associate that period of Grief and shock with the color black.
+I associate that period of Grief and shock with the colour black.
 It was one of the darkest phases of my life.
-I was a young woman, deeply in love with my husband.
+I was a young woman deeply in love with my husband.
 One fine day, the love of my life fell dead.
-The Grief was so big that I was trembling with the kids clutching on to me.
+The Grief was so immense that I was trembling with the kids clutching me.

-Just when I had reared my kids, transitioned career-wise from a poor young widow into a successful officer at Bokaro Steel Plant, cancer struck again.
-But it was 2013 and things were different this time.
-I was like,’Try Me’.
-I associate this phase with bright colors.
+When I had reared my kids and transitioned career-wise from a poor young widow into a successful officer at Bokaro Steel Plant, cancer struck again.
+But it was 2013, and things were different this time.
+I was like, ‘Try Me’.
+I associate this phase with bright colours.

 Nobody thinks of single mothers who undertake both roles.
-The Indian society has its view about everything under the sun, single mothers included.
+Indian society views everything under the sun, single mothers included.
 I was playing both a father’s and mother’s role.
 I was bungling it all up.
 People keep on saying things.
 Remain calm.
 The world has come to become a frightening place.
 The biggest tool one can have to face this world is emotional resilience.
-Create a strong inner self and come what may, you will sail through the toughest of times.
+Create a strong inner self and come what may, you will sail through the most challenging times.

 The Power of Buddha:

 Buddhism says that you can transform your Karma in this lifetime.
-I am a globally educated woman and I don’t think that we have to surrender to something that has been doled out by the universe.
-Just by chanting, “Nam Myoho Renge Kyo”, you can turn even poison into medicine.
+I am a globally educated woman, and I don’t think we have to surrender to something the universe has doled out.
+You can turn poison into medicine by chanting, “Nam Myoho Renge Kyo”.
 Winning is the only way forward.

 While undergoing radiation, I used to chant this mantra continuously.
-Dr. Anand, who was overlooking the entire procedure was wondering what I was murmuring to myself.
-I asked him to wait until my results are out.
+Dr Anand, who was overlooking the entire procedure, wondered what I was murmuring.
+I asked him to wait until my results were out.
 When there were no side effects of the radiation on my face, he was baffled.

 It was then that the power of the mantra was revealed to him.
 Nam Myoho Renge Kyo means ‘I devote myself to the mystic law of the Lotus Sutra’.
-It is a combination of Sanskrit and Japanese languages and teaches us to transform our Karma not only for us but for others too.”
+It combines Sanskrit and Japanese languages and teaches us to transform our Karma for us and others too.”

-Yogesh Mathuria, an austere Vegan who traveled across countries, preaching the power of the Prayer of Gratitude exclaims, ‘When we were walking in South Africa, we had a monk who would chant non-stop for twelve hours, irrespective of whether it was day or night.
-People in the African continent used to scare us saying that we will get robbed and murdered.
-But, because of this monk’s chanting power, nobody dared to touch us”
+Yogesh Mathuria, an austere Vegan who travelled across countries, preaching the power of the Prayer of Gratitude, exclaims, ‘When we were walking in South Africa, we had a monk who would chant non-stop for twelve hours, irrespective of whether it was day or night.
+People in the African continent used to scare us, saying that we would get robbed and murdered.
+But, because of this monk’s chanting power, nobody dared to touch us.”

 The Depravity of Empathy:

-The Buddhism family back in the United States had been sending 15 people to her house every-day for prayers.
+The Buddhism family back in the United States had been sending 15 people to her house every day for prayers.
 The Mystical Power of Buddha works in miraculous ways.
-When Dimple found it difficult to travel for her husband Nitesh Prajapat who was battling colorectal cancer, a friend from the Buddhist family appeared out of nowhere and offered help.
+When Dimple found it challenging to travel for her husband Nitesh Prajapat, who was battling colorectal cancer, a friend from the Buddhist family appeared out of nowhere and offered help.